Vandebron/tech-blog/public/posts/how-to-sign-soap-messages.md

     override def toString: String = s"SigningCertificate(alias=$alias)"
   }
 ```
-In the documentation of the SOAP-service that you want to call should stand some information regarding the canonicalization method, signature algorithm, digest algorithm, and the key identifier type.
+In the documentation of the SOAP service that you want to call should stand some information regarding the canonicalization method, signature algorithm, digest algorithm, and the key identifier type.
 Those are algorithms and information that define the signing process and we explained roughly now.

 Before signing a message it has to be canonicalized.
 "Canonicalization is a method for generating a physical representation, the canonical form, of an XML document that accounts for syntactic changes permitted by the XML specification" (from [here](https://www.di-mgt.com.au/xmldsig-c14n.html)).
-In our case the Exclusive XML Canonicalization is used.
+In our case, the Exclusive XML Canonicalization is used.

 The digest algorithm is used to ensure the integrity of the message during the verification of a signature.
-The algorithm is used to calculated a hash of the signed message.
-It should be documented in the SOAP-service documentation.
+The algorithm is used to calculate a hash of the signed message.
+It should be documented in the SOAP service documentation.
 Here we will use SHA256 as a hashing algorithm.

 The signature algorithm describes how the message will be signed.
-It can be defined in the SOAP-service documentation but in the worst case you can read this algorithm from the certificate itself by using [`keytool`](https://docs.oracle.com/en/java/javase/12/tools/keytool.html):
+It can be defined in the SOAP service documentation but in the worst case you can read this algorithm from the certificate itself by using [`keytool`](https://docs.oracle.com/en/java/javase/12/tools/keytool.html):
 ```
 $ keytool -list -v -keystore signature.p12
 Enter keystore password: ...